 - A variation occurs at the beginning of Peter Pan when Mr. Darling decides that Wendy is old enough to have her own room instead of sleeping in the nursery with her two younger brothers.
 Wendy doesn't want this, because the nursery represents childhood and she doesn't want to grow up this is a main reason why she flies away with Peter Pan that night.
 In the end, her father changes his mind and lets her stay in the nursery a while longer.

 - Inverted in Frozen.
-The story starts off with 8-year old Elsa and her 5-year old sister Anna being suddenly separated into different bedrooms because their parents want to keep Anna safe from Elsa's ice powers.
+The story starts off with 8-year-old Elsa and her 5-year-old sister Anna being suddenly separated into different bedrooms because their parents want to keep Anna safe from Elsa's ice powers.
 Neither girl is happy about it, but only Elsa knows why it's happening.

 - Adam-12- a string of small-item thefts in a neighborhood leads the officers to a kid who stole the stuff and set it up in a cave because his stepdad wouldn't give him his own room.
 The problem is, the cave collapses and the boy nearly dies.